PaskaPinishkes/hid-mitm-plus/README.md

 * 1-2 Switch (Needs gyroscope and Joy Con support)
 * Pokemon Let's Go Pikachu/Eevee (Needs gyroscope and Joy Con support)
 * Super Mario Party (Needs gyroscope and Joy Con support)
+* Mario & Sonic at the Olympic Games Tokyo 2020 (Some sports require the gyroscope, but most of the game is still playable)

 # Support